baykirac/Calculate-angle-of-specific-line/README.md

 ![Ekran görüntüsü 2023-10-28 034601](https://github.com/baykirac/Calculate-angle-of-specific-line/assets/37344628/ef0b3d01-e427-4e96-9ee0-1f4c6070e50f)

--Remove the command line at 17 to distinguish the shape from other filtered shapes.
+-Remove the comment line at 17 to distinguish the shape from other filtered shapes.
 This line is for the calculating pixel area.
 After that check the area values and config _alan_ variable

 ![image](https://github.com/baykirac/Calculate-angle-of-specific-line/assets/37344628/17d73054-eebd-4895-ac86-e2d1ba29be04)